-Tambopata Research Center is a remote ecolodge which houses the research station for biologists studying one of the most biodiverse areas on the planet.
+Tambopata Research Center is a remote eco-lodge which houses the research station for biologists studying one of the most biodiverse areas on the planet.
 Situated several hours up the Tambopata River, it is located in the heart of the Tambopata Reserve and is miles away from any roads or habitations.
 Jaguars are occasionally seen during the trip to and from the lodge along with a good variety of other rainforest wildlife.
-24 rooms between superior, suites and eluxe suites with private bathrooms.
-300 mts of elevated raninforest walkways that connect the lobby with the new wing of room.
-These walkways are 3 meter above the ground, letting you face monkeys while crossing between brunches and watch peccaries in the ground without disturbing.
+24 rooms between superior, suites and deluxe suites with private bathrooms.
+300 metres of elevated rainforest walkways that connect the lobby with the new wing of room.
+These walkways are 3 metres above the ground, letting you face monkeys while crossing between brunches and watch peccaries in the ground without disturbing.
 Enjoy trails through many different microhabitats in this remote rainforest location including the largest accessible macaw clay lick in the world.

 Tambopata Wildlife Adventures

-Immerse yourself in the heart of the Amazon as expert guides take you on truly unforgettable wildlife jungle tours.
-Engage with the unique biodiversity, wildlife and culture of the Peruvian Amazon.
+Immerse yourself in the heart of the Amazon as our expert guides take you on truly unforgettable wildlife jungle tours.
+Engage with the unique biodiversity, wildlife, and culture of the Peruvian Amazon.

-At Rainforest Expeditions they are passionate about wildlife and nature.
-They are committed to their guests and their hosts, the Amazonian people, and strive to connect the revenue from the former to the needs of the later, engaging both to amazon rainforest.
+At Rainforest Expeditions we are passionate about wildlife and nature.
+We are committed to our guests and hosts, the Amazonian people, and strive to connect the revenue from the former to the needs of the later, engaging both to Amazon rainforest.

-By combining cultural activities with access to natural attractions, such as oxbow lakes, parrot and macaw claylicks, primary rain forest and wildlife, their programmes in Tambopata reflect their philosophy.
+By combining cultural activities with access to natural attractions, such as oxbow lakes, parrot and macaw claylicks, primary rain forest and wildlife, our programmes in Tambopata reflect our philosophy.
 The Tambopata region harbours some of the most diverse lowland rain forests on the planet.

 Further, Rainforest Expeditions offer a variety of special interest activities and Peru tours, with the aim of meeting specific expectations and interests of guests.
 In addition, the composition of the jungle tours can be customised by adding days, by changing activities and/or by including a specialist or private guide.